 CNN, the news network that invented the 24 hours format, has taken news coverage to another level.
 One remarkable part of its savoir-faire is its capacity to bring the news back to one single story as if nothing else was happening in the US or the rest of the world.
-In this regard, George Zimmerman's trial for the shooting of Trayvon Martin.
+In this regard, George Zimmerman's trial for the shooting of Trayvon Martin is a masterpiece.

 The story reached its paroxysm with the verdict.The defense won.

 Because this is what it was all about - two very qualified teams playing against one another.
-The jury, referee of that confrontation, finally took its decision, and George Zimmerman was found not guilty of second degree murder, nor manslaughter on Trayvon Martin.
-Everything went back to the starting point.
-Why did the jury decide unanimously that Zimmerman had acted in self-defense?
-Why?
+The jury, referee of that confrontation, finally took its decision, and George Zimmerman was found not guilty of second degree murder and manslaughter on the person of Trayvon Martin.

-On the other hand, I really ask myself how a country that rates itself so high, namely the United States of America, can still be immersed that deeply into racial problems (no pointing the finger at any side, just showing some concern).
-We are in 2013 for Heaven's sake.
+I really ask myself how a country that rates itself so high, namely the United States of America, can still be immersed so deep into racial problems in 2013.

-Nevertheless, CNN is trying to find out the truth for us and the post-trial phase is even more intense than the trial itself.
-More experts and remembrances of past televised trials.
-Some great television moments, especially when they called back this amazing young lady that happened to be the key witness in that case.
+But CNN was all about the show.
+And the post-trial phase has been even more intense than the trial itself.
+More experts and remembrances of past televised trials...
+Some great television moments, especially when they called back the amazing young lady that happened to be the key witness in that case.
 If I were to keep one positive part of this masquerade, that would be Rachel Jeantel.
 But they decided not to receive what she had to say because her language was not good enough for them!

-Because the story belongs to the media, CNN brought us juror B37.
-They make a point on helping us understand exactly why Zimmerman was not condemned.
+As a demonstration of its power to control the story, CNN brought us juror B37.
+They made a point on helping us understand exactly why Zimmerman was not condemned.
 Did the jury make the right decision?
 We'll go and ask juror B37 to explain why she decided Zimmerman was not guilty of anything at all.
-One more step forward for the media into the court room, on its way to reaching the jury deliberation room.
-The limit is the sky.
+After taking us into the court room, they've now put one foot inside the jury deliberation room.
+The sky is the limit.

 How can a "common" story (as tragic as it was and very likely to be a hate crime) turn into a super production?
 Could it be a diversion?
-As a matter of fact, thanks to Zimmerman, CNN does not have to find ways not to address a much bigger story - the defection of Snowden and Michael Manning's trial, which is much more important and happening right now.
+As a matter of fact, thanks to Zimmerman, CNN did not have to find ways not to address some huge stories happening at the time - the defection of Snowden and Michael Manning's trial.

 With Snowden, there is more than the secrets he took out of the NSA.
 With Snowden, we can admire the capacity of media corporations to turn a banal domestic event into an international debate and stories of international interest into a rare appearance on a scrolling news feed.

 When Snowden does appear, the trick is to portray him as a traitor.
 What the NSA have been doing does not matter, they do it for the well-being of good citizens, right?
 The American Constitution and the sovereignty of other countries can take one more blow for that good cause, can't they?
-However, we must be made aware that real danger comes from traitors.
-Whoever call Snowden a hero cannot be right in their mind.
+Therefore, we must be made aware that the real danger comes from traitors and that whoever calls Snowden a hero cannot be in their right mind.

 This is commonly known as a coup.